-Best Christmas Cookie: Pignolis (Recipe Included)
+The BEST Christmas Cookie: Pignolis (Recipe Included)

-The sweet in question?
+The cookie in question?
 Pignolis.

-Made most often at Christmastime, this sweet, chewy cookie is rolled in pine nuts.
+Usually made at Christmastime, this sweet, chewy cookie is rolled in pine nuts.
 (It turns out that 18-20 species of pine trees have edible seeds which are called pine nuts.)

 Pignolis have been a favorite of mine since I was a kid in NJ.
 They were considered the crown jewel of an Italian bakery, not just for their delicious flavor, but because their two primary ingredients, almond paste and pine nuts, are among the most expensive in a baker's pantry.